ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/_index.md

     - Get Unity's machine learning agent running in your game, on an Android device.

 prerequisites:
-- A computer capable of running Unity - instructions are for Windows, but could be adapted
+- A computer capable of running Unity.
+Instructions are for Windows, but could be adapted
-- Android Phone and a USB cable to connect it to your computer
-    * This should be relatively recent, 64-bit and at least Android 8
+- Android Phone and a USB cable to connect it to your computer.
+The phone should be relatively recent, 64-bit and at least Android 8

 author_primary: Ben Clark, Ported to Learning Path by Dominique Louis of visualSilicon